kodehat/signcolors/docs/guide/README.md

 Download the plugin's JAR file [here](https://www.spigotmc.org/resources/signcolors.6135/history).
 Put it into the `plugins` directory of the server.

-### Server Start #2
+### Server Start

-Start the server again and - after finishing loading - you should find a `SignColors` folder in the `plugins` directory.
+Start the server.
+After it has finishing loading, you should find a `SignColors` folder in the `plugins` directory.

 ### Configure